Catholic Charities offers emergency prep and free produce to locals

 Listos isn’t the only program Catholic Charities is involved with in Napa County.
 The nonprofit is also hosting a new food distribution program in conjunction with the Marin-Sonoma Produce Company in both Calistoga and American Canyon.

-At the Boys & Girls Clubs of Napa Valley American Canyon Clubhouse, on Tuesdays from 4:30 to 5:30, a 20 lb. box of fresh produce is available to each family that comes to pick up meals for their children.
+At the Boys & Girls Clubs of Napa Valley American Canyon Clubhouse, on Tuesdays from 4:30 to 5:30 p.m., a 20-pound. box of fresh produce is available to each family that comes to pick up meals for their children.

 In Calistoga, volunteers give out produce boxes at Our Lady of Perpetual Help church every Tuesday from 9 to 10 a.m.